adityashrm21/book-recommender-system-rbm/README.md

 ## Contribute

 #### To-do tasks:
-- Create a web application for people to use the system online where they can just select the books they have read to get recommendations.
+- Create a web application (maybe integrate into TensorFlow.js) for people to use the it online where they can just select the books they have read to get recommendations.

-**Feel free to help me out in adding this functionality and any other useful feature for the application.**
+- Clean up the code and make it more object oriented.

+**Feel free to add any ideas by opening issues or contributing in any way you like!**

 #### Sources/References:
 * [Wikipedia - Restricted Boltzmann Machines](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine)